lipp/lua-websockets/README.md

         )
 ```

 Writes data to websocket.
-The write_type must be .
+The write_type must be websockets.WRITE_TEXT
+or websockets.WRITE_BINARY.

 ### websocket:on_closed(callback)

 Registers an on_closed callback on the websocket.
+The callback gets no
+parameters passed in.

 ### websocket:on_broadcast(callback_or_mode)